+Portage La Prairie, Manitoba, Canada is a transportation hub and commercial centre located on the banks of the mighty Assiniboine River.
 Portage La Prairie is located on the main transportation route of the region - the Trans Canada Highway (Hwy #1) and it is located, just east, of another major transportation route - the Yellowhead Highway (Hwy #16).

 Activities and attractions most enjoyed in and around Portage La Prairie and the surrounding areas includes golfing, fishing, boating, water skiing, hiking, canoeing, hunting, birdwatching, swimming, biking, kayaking, camping, picnicking, geo caching, flightseeing, horseback riding, ice skating, ice fishing, cross country skiing and snowmobiling.

 A few of the more popular activity and sightseeing destinations located in and around Portage La Prairie, Manitoba includes the Spruce Woods Provincial Park, St. Ambroise Beach Provincial Park, Republic of Manitobah Park, St. Francis Wildlife Management Area, Portage Spillway-Wayside Provincial Park, Delta Marsh, Twin Lakes Beach, Delta Beach, Crescent Lake and Island Park.